 Superhuman is not just another email client.
 They rebuilt the inbox from the ground up to make people brilliant at what they do.
 Superhuman is blazingly fast, and visually gorgeous.
 It comes with advanced features to make people feel Superhuman: A.I. triage, undo send, insights from social networks, follow-up reminders, scheduled messages, and read statuses.

 Superhuman prides itself on being the fastest email client in the world, and wants to live the value of speed for all of their internal tooling.
 Before Semaphore, running the tests and deploying was too slow.
 The team behind Superhuman used Wercker for the backend (which was acquired by Oracle a few years ago).
-Their frontend CI service used the “old-school model” of charging for peak parallelism, and they also had yet another CI service ro run the builds for the desktop client.
+Their frontend CI service used the “old-school model” of charging for peak parallelism, and they also had yet another CI service to run the builds for the desktop client.

 The Superhuman backend is written in Go.
 When code is pushed to any branch, Semaphore builds and runs the tests.
 When the tests pass on

-`master` or on
+'master' or on

-`staging`, Semaphore builds Docker images, uploads those to Google Container Registry, and then gradually rolls them out to our Google Container Engine cluster.
+'staging', Semaphore builds Docker images, uploads those to Google Container Registry, and then gradually rolls them out to our Google Container Engine cluster.

-`production` branches, Semaphore automatically builds a bundle and uploads it to Google Cloud Storage.
+'production' branches, Semaphore automatically builds a bundle and uploads it to Google Cloud Storage.

 The Superhuman team will also smoke test their native app and build signed code bundles using macOS machines provided by Semaphore.

 Semaphore has significantly better performance, the machines are not overloaded and you can run many builds in parallel.
 It is also way cheaper than the old model reserving capacity and resources for 10 parallel jobs (which is a waste 80% of the time, and not enough 10% of the time).